frederic-perez/AmE-dictionary/data/idioms.md

 __the lot__ _n_ All the things of a group. _This one’s the best of the lot._
 __the lowdown on__ :dart::two: The whole truth about something, as in _We’re waiting to hear the lowdown on what happened after we left._ This term uses lowdown in the sense of “the basic or fundamental part.”
 __the man to see__ A colloquial expression used to refer to a person who holds significant influence, power, or expertise in a particular field or area.
 It implies that this individual is the most important or influential person to approach or consult with regarding a specific matter.
-__the march of time__ The steady, unstoppable advancement of time. _Some people despair at the march of time, as they see themselves aging in the mirror, but I relish growing older and seeing the world change._
+__the march of time__ :two: The steady, unstoppable advancement of time. _Some people despair at the march of time, as they see themselves aging in the mirror, but I relish growing older and seeing the world change._
 __the meat and potatoes__ :two: The most basic or fundamental aspects of something. _Too much information will overwhelm the new hire, so just give him the meat and potatoes._
 __the meat of the matter__ The most important, basic, or fundamental essence or element(s) of an issue, problem, or matter at hand. _Thank you all for attending this staff meeting.
 Before we get to the meat of the matter, I’d like to assure each of you that your jobs are secure._
+__the Midas touch__
 __the million-dollar question__ A question that is very important and/or difficult to answer.
 Sometimes used ironically.
 __the mind’s ear__ The imaginative capability to create or recall sound within one’s mind; the part of the mind that experiences imagined or recalled sound.
 (An allusion to the “mind’s eye,” which is likewise responsible for mental imagery.) _I can still hear in my mind’s ear the sweet laughter of my daughter when she was a child._
 __the moon on a stick__ Anything and everything that one desires or can imagine wanting (i.e., above and beyond what would be normal or appropriate). _Jim was so smitten with his co-worker that he’d probably try to get her the moon on a stick if she asked for it._ _Jonathan always wants the moon on a stick when it comes to relationships._
 __the moral high ground__ A position of moral authority or superiority that one’s arguments, beliefs, ideas, etc., are claimed or purported to occupy, especially in comparison to a differing viewpoint.
 (Used especially in the phrase “take/claim/seize/etc. the moral high ground.”) _The senator always tries to claim the moral high ground during a debate so as to shift public opinion in his favor._
 __the more you know__
 __the mother of all (something)__ The largest, most extreme, or ultimate example of a particular kind of thing. _Wow, that is the mother of all sandwiches.
 It’s nearly a foot high!_
+__the naked eye__
 __the name of the game__ :two: The most important aspect or component of something; the main point of an activity. _Getting strike-outs is the name of the game when you’re a pitcher._
 __the nature of the beast__
 __the new black__